reAudioPlayer-Apollo/source/README.md

 reAudioPlayer collects and stores anonymously on an external server, only accessible through the audio player:
 - [install directory]/resources/games.json is being synchronised to the [cloud](https://github.com/reAudioPlayer-Apollo/server)

-reAudioPlayer collects and temporary stores anonymously on an [on heroku hosted server](https://github.com/reAudioPlayer-Apollo/server), only accessible through the audio player with an automatically generated key:
+reAudioPlayer collects and temporarily stores anonymously on an [on heroku hosted server](https://github.com/reAudioPlayer-Apollo/server), only accessible through the audio player with an automatically generated key:
 - game library, used to share your games, generated key can be shared to friends, (TODO: expires one day after creation)

+reAudioPlayer collects and stores unanonymously on an [on heroku hosted server](https://github.com/reAudioPlayer-Apollo/server), only accessible through your login credentials:
+- your api keys (which you allows syncing between devices, and also the usage of our online [release radar](https://eu-apollo.herokuapp.com/spotify))